top of page

 The urge to document subway station architecture and art installations slowly brought photography back into my life.
 The first camera was a Kodak point and shoot which was followed by a slightly more sophisticated Panasonic unit that included geo-coding to track my movements.
 I finally graduated to a Canon Rebel 3Ti DSLR and arrived in the big time.
 The Canon was somewhat bulky and too conspicuous when shooting in restricted stations.
 The Sony a6000 mirrorless camera became my mainstay with a 18-105 mm lens, 10-18 mm lens and 2 prime lenses.
 The Sony affords less visibility and easier handling.
 The a6000 was replaced by a Sony 7MII just prior to the start of the pandemic.

 Aerial photography is an addictively acquired taste.
 Flying in low altitude vehicles has been a way to beat fear of heights.
 Having favorable conditions for clear shots is definitely a crap shoot.
-Obstacles have included hazy skies, rain, dirty windows, glare, good seating, and the occasional idiot with a selfie stick appearing in everyone's photos.
-The exhilaration of returning with clean usable photos is priceless.
+Obstacles have included hazy skies, rain, dirty or tinted windows, glare, good seating, and the occasional idiot with a selfie stick appearing in everyone's photos.
+However, the exhilaration of returning with clean usable photos is priceless.

 About Me: About Me